- Highlight columns in comma (.csv), tab (.tsv), semicolon and pipe - separated files in different colors

 - Ability to visually associate two same-colored columns from two different windows.
 This is not possible with graphical column alignment

-- Rainbow CSV may be less effective for CSV files with many (> 10) columns.
+- Rainbow CSV may be less effective for CSV files with many (> 10) columns and for files with multiline fields, although textual alignment can significantly improve the situation.